nickluong-dev/Excel-Instruction-Guide/docs/index-match/why-index-match.md

 **4.** At worst, INDEX MATCH is about as fast as VLOOKUP.
 However, there are many cases where it will retrieve data faster when dealing with large amounts of data.

 INDEX MATCH has a higher learning curve than VLOOKUP but the advantages are worth it.
-The next section will
+The next sections will show you how to use INDEX and MATCH.